About the Feminist Press:

 - Proven ability to multitask, prioritize, and manage time effectively while demonstrating good follow up and follow through

-- Knowledge of and strong interest in intersectional feminism, social justice, literary fiction, activist nonfiction, and feminist children’s books
+- Knowledge of or strong interest in areas of literature including intersectional feminism, social justice, literary fiction, and activist nonfiction

-- To apply, send a one- to two-page writing sample required, along with three references
+- To apply, send a resume or CV, a one- to two-page writing sample, along with three references

 The Feminist Press is an equal employment opportunity organization and does not discriminate against any employee or applicant for employment on the basis of sex, race, age, creed, ethnicity, disability, marital or parenting status, sexual orientation, or gender identity.
 We actively seek to maintain a diverse staff.